topcoder20022/OCR-PDF-TABLE/README.md

   I attached example "output_img" folder and "table_1.csv"

 # Futher development
-  - development of ocr_text.py based on text of table.
+  - Development of ocr_text.py based on text of table.
   - Improve accuracy
   - Extract data from any table.